 Therefore, if the paying parent begins defaulting on his or her payments the FRO has the authority under the Family Responsibility and Support Arrears Enforcement Act, 1996 to:

 - garnish wages

 - seize income tax returns and GST/HST rebates

-- garnish 50% of Employment Insurance, CPP, OAS, and other federal periodic
+- garnish 50% of Employment Insurance, CPP, OAS, and other federal periodic payments, and

 - suspend a driver’s license,

 If the FRO is unsuccessful in enforcing the support payments and the paying parent is still defaulting then the last alternative available is to find him or her in contempt of the orders pursuant to s.
 49(1) of the Family Law Act, which may result in either a fine or a term of imprisonment.